MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/diagnosing-windows-runtime-component-error-conditions.md

 | WME1067      | Namespace names cannot differ only by case: '{0}', '{1}'.                                                                                                                                                                                                                                                                                                |
 | WME1068      | Type '{0}' cannot have the same name as namespace '{1}'.                                                                                                                                                                                                                                                                                                 |

 ## Exporting types that aren't valid Universal Windows Platform types

 The public interface of your component must expose only UWP types.
-However, the .NET Framework provides mappings for a number of commonly used types that are slightly different in the .NET Framework and the UWP.
-This enables the .NET Framework developer to work with familiar types instead of learning new ones.
-You can use these mapped .NET Framework types in the public interface of your component.
-See "Declaring types in Windows Runtime Components" and "Passing Universal Windows Platform types to managed code" in [Creating Windows Runtime Components in C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md), and [.NET Framework mappings of Windows Runtime types](net-framework-mappings-of-windows-runtime-types.md).
+However, .NET provides mappings for a number of commonly used types that are slightly different in .NET and the UWP.
+This enables the .NET developer to work with familiar types instead of learning new ones.
+You can use these mapped .NET types in the public interface of your component.
+See "Declaring types in Windows Runtime components" and "Passing Universal Windows Platform types to managed code" in [Windows Runtime components with C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md), and [.NET mappings of Windows Runtime types](net-framework-mappings-of-windows-runtime-types.md).

 Many of these mappings are interfaces.
 For example, [IList&lt;T&gt;](https://docs.microsoft.com/dotnet/api/system.collections.generic.ilist-1?redirectedfrom=MSDN) maps to the UWP interface [IVector&lt;T&gt;](https://docs.microsoft.com/uwp/api/Windows.Foundation.Collections.IVector_T_).
 If you use List&lt;string&gt; (`List(Of String)` in Visual Basic) instead of IList&lt;string&gt; as a parameter type, Winmdexp.exe provides a list of alternatives that includes all the mapped interfaces implemented by List&lt;T&gt;.
 If you use nested generic types, such as List&lt;Dictionary&lt;int, string&gt;&gt; (List(Of Dictionary(Of Integer, String)) in Visual Basic), Winmdexp.exe offers choices for each level of nesting.
 These lists can become quite long.